queens-satellite-team/Space-School/lab1/lab1.md

 A really cool feature of Tinkercad is that the code written here for the simulation can be downloaded into an arduino file and then uploaded and run on a physical arduino board.
 This is a great feature for working in teams or even wanting to test some functionality without bringing your hardware everywhere you go.
 Even if we do not have an arduino board yet, having the program to run arduino scripts will be useful for later labs and future projects.

 # Step 3 - Setup Arduino IDE
-The Arduino integrated development environment (IDE) is a multipurpose toool to write the software and upload code to the arduino board.
+We started with Tinkercad as it is a good simulation tool while we are away from our Arduinos, but when we do have a physical Arduino we will want to use the Arduino IDE.
+We will go through the steps to set this up now, so that it will be easier later on and allow you some flexibility on the way you work.
+The Arduino integrated development environment or [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) is a multipurpose toool to write the software and upload code to the arduino board.
 To get started download the required software from the [Arduino Download Page.](https://www.arduino.cc/en/software)

 ### Step 3.1 - Arduino IDE For Windows
 1. In the blue box titled *Download Options* select *Windows Win 7 and newer*.